La-Nausee/RaspberryPi-Inv/README.md

 # Invensense
-Running on RASPBERRY PI 3 MODEL B, interface with ICM20948 or MPU9250 by SPI channel 1, data output rate maxium can reach up to
+Running on RASPBERRY PI 3 MODEL B, interface with ICM20948 or MPU9250 by SPI channel 1.
+More details please
-1125Hz and 1000Hz respectively.
-This appliaction is mainly used to log sensor data to text file.
+view the subfolder.
 ****
 |Author|Zeyang Dai|
 |---|---